rahildoshi97/materforge/paper/paper.md

   `simplify: pre` optimizes performance by simplifying properties before being used in dependent calculations, while `simplify: post` defers simplification until all dependent properties have been computed, maximizing numerical accuracy.

+- **Configurable Boundary Behavior**: Users can define how properties behave outside their specified ranges, choosing between constant-value or extrapolation to best match the physical behavior of the material.
   The boundary behavior options work seamlessly with the regression capabilities to provide comprehensive data processing control
   (\autoref{fig:regression_options_with_boundary_behavior_new}).

 ```yaml
     bounds: [constant, extrapolate] # Defines behavior for [lower, upper] bounds